-.Chiles belong to the genus Capsicum (Paprika) and these are among the Solanaceae or nightshades.
-Furthermore, there are more than 150 varieties, all of which taste differently.
-They range from fruity mild to fiery.
-Some chili are fleshier than others and some also have a thicker skin like the jalapeño chili peppers.
-They also differ in their size and color.
-Ripe chili peppers are mostly yellow, red, orange to red-brown, immature chiles are green.
+Chilie peppers belong to the genus Capsicum "Paprika."
+There are more than 150 chili varieties, all of which have a differentiated aroma profile, a different color, and a different spicy degree.
+Their taste influenced by the climate and the soil on which they grow.
+They range from delicately fruity to fiery spicy.
+Some chilies are fleshier than others, and some even have thicker skin, like jalapenos peppers.
+They differ in size and color.
+Ripe chilies are mostly yellow, red, orange, and red-brown, unripe chilies are green.

-The sharpness of the chilli depends on how much capsaicin contains a pod.
-This substance capsaicin is 90% in the white vagaries of the chili.
-The pulp of the pods is not so sharp, but it is aromatic.
-The flavor fades when the chili peppers are cooked.
-Thus, a clear, pure sharpness remains after cooking.
-The capsaicin releases on the tongue a heat or pain irritation, which is perceived by the trigeminal nerve.
-The tongue with its taste buds, which tastes for us, can not taste sharp, but only sweet, salty, sour, bitter and umami (full-bodied taste).
+The hotness of the peppers depends on how much capsaicin a pod contains.
+This substance capsaicin is 90% in the kernels and the white partitions of the chili.
+The flesh of the peppers themselves is not that spicy; it is aromatic.
+The aroma disappears when the chili peppers are heated.
+It leaves a precise, pure sharpness after cooking.
+The capsaicin triggers heat or a pain stimulus on the tongue, which is perceived by the trigeminal nerve.
+With its taste buds, the tongue cannot taste hot, but only sweet, salty, sour, bitter, and umami (full-bodied taste).

-The degree of sharpness of chili peppers is given in the Scoville unit, the scale being from 0 to 10.
+The degree of hotness of peppers describes the Scoville unit, with the scale going from 0-10.

-Not everyone loves the sharpness of the chili right away.
-For us in Europe, the less keenly chilli - the spice peppers were popular.
-The spice peppers are available in different degrees of sharpness.
-They spice up many dishes with their fruity aroma and a light sharpness.
+Not everyone loves the fierce spiciness of peppers straight away.
+Here in Europe, the less hot peppers became popular first.
+They season many dishes with their fruity aroma and a slight sharpness.

-In Africa, Asia and India, on the other hand, a lot of really sharp food is consumed.
-During my time on the Ivory Coast and Cameroon, the traditional African sauces and dishes were mostly made with the sharp Habanero.
-Furthermore, many African spice mixtures are very spicy like for example Harissa.
+On the other hand, in Africa, Asia, and India, they prefer to eat spicy foods.
+During my time in Ivory Coast and Cameroon, I encountered the traditional African sauces and dishes with the spicy Habaneros.
+Furthermore, many African spice mixtures are very pungent in flavor, such as Harissa.

-Chili we prefer to sharpen food and do our body also something good.
-It is said the chilis build up the mucous membranes, mobilize the metabolism, improve the blood glucose levels and help against pain and inflammation.
+We prefer to use chili to sharpen dishes and do something good for our bodies.
+Peppers are said to build mucous membranes, mobilize metabolism, improve blood sugar levels, and help relieve pain and inflammation.